-Nature of Transaction Companies in the Watta Group involved in the RRPT Related Parties Relationship of the Related Parties with Watta Group Actual value transacted from 28 June 2018 up to 1 April 2019 (RM) Lease of office premises Watta Holding Berhad ("Watta") Zitron Enterprise (M) Sdn Bhd ("Zitron") Dato' Lee Foo San, the Group Executive Deputy Chairman and a Major Shareholder of Watta, is a Director and substantial shareholder of Zitron. s Datin Teoh Lian Tin, the Executive Director of Watta, is a Director and substantial shareholder of Zitron.
-She is the spouse of Dato' Lee Foo San. ł Lee Fook Sin, the brother of Dato' Lee Foo San, is a shareholder of Watta and a Non-Executive Director of both Leko and Watta Battery. l Lee Foo Hock, the brother of Dato' Lee Foo San, is a Director of Leko, Watta Battery and Watta Energy.
-Hj Ahmad Bin Khalid, a Director of Watta, is a Director of Zitron and Watta Energy.
-Service maintenance fee and repair of phone Mobile Technic Sdn Bhd ("Mobile Technic") Zitron Dato' Lee Foo San, the Group Executive Deputy Chairman and a Major Shareholder of Watta, is a Director and substantial shareholder of Zitron. s Datin Teoh Lian Tin, the Executive Director of Watta, is a Director and substantial shareholder of Zitron.
-She is the spouse of Dato' Lee Foo San. l Lee Fook Sin, the brother of Dato' Lee Foo San, is a shareholder of Watta and a Non-Executive Director of both Leko and Watta Battery. l Lee Foo Hock, the brother of Dato' Lee Foo San, is a Director of Leko, Watta Battery and Watta Energy.
-Hj Ahmad Bin Khalid, a Director of Watta, is a Director of Zitron and Watta Energy.
+Nature of Transaction Companies in the Watta Group involved in the RRPT Related Parties Relationship of the Related Parties with Watta Group Actual value transacted from 27 June 2019 up to 1 June 2020 (RM) Lease of office premises Watta Holding Berhad ("Watta") Zitron Enterprise (M) Sdn Bhd ("Zitron") • Dato' Lee Foo San, the Group Executive Deputy Chairman and a Majo Shareholder of Watta, is a Director and substantial shareholder of Zitron. r • Datin Teoh Lian Tin, the Executive Director of Watta, is a Director and substantial shareholder of Zitron.
+She is the spouse of Dato' Lee Foo San. k • Lee Fook Sin, the brother of Dato' Lee Foo San, is a shareholder of Watta and a Non-Executive Director of both Leko and Watta Battery. k • Lee Foo Hock, the brother of Dato' Lee Foo San, is a Director of Leko, Watta Battery and Watta Energy. • Hj Ahmad Bin Khalid, a Director o Watta, is a Director of Zitron and Watta Energy.
+Service Mobile Technic maintenance fee Sdn Bhd ("Mobile and repair of phone Technic") Sdn Bhd ("Mobile Zitron • Dato' Lee Foo San, the Group Executive Deputy Chairman and a Majo Shareholder of Watta, is a Director and substantial shareholder of Zitron. r • Datin Teoh Lian Tin, the Executive Director of Watta, is a Director and substantial shareholder of Zitron.
+She is the spouse of Dato' Lee Foo San. b • Lee Fook Sin, the brother of Dato' Lee Foo San, is a shareholder of Watta and a Non-Executive Director of both Leko and Watta Battery. k • Lee Foo Hock, the brother of Dato' Lee Foo San, is a Director of Leko, Watta Battery and Watta Energy. • Hj Ahmad Bin Khalid, a Director o Watta, is a Director of Zitron and Watta Energy.
 Purchase of phone parts Mobile Technic Hello Service Centre (M) Sdn Bhd ("Hello Service Centre") • Dato' Lee Foo San, the Group Executive Deputy Chairman and a Major Shareholder of Watta, is a substantial shareholder of Hello Service Centre.
-NIL • Datin Teoh Lian Tin, the Executive Director of Watta, is a Director and substantial shareholder of Hello Service Centre.
+NI • Datin Teoh Lian Tin, the Executive Director of Watta, is a Director and substantial shareholder of Hello Service Centre.
 She is the spouse of Dato' Lee Foo San. • Lee Foo Hock, the brother of Dato' Lee Foo San, is a Director of Hello Service Centre.